 New requirement, format change for eight-hour infection control course

 Beginning Jan.
 1, 2025, and regardless of their hiring date, unlicensed dental assistants must complete the required eight-hour infection control course prior to exposure to blood and saliva.
-The new required timeline for completing the course replaces the current requirement that the course be completed within the first 120 days of employment.
+The new required timeline for completing the course replaces the current requirement that the course be completed within one year of hire.

 The Dental Board of California unanimously supported this change to prioritize infection control standards coming out of the pandemic and after years of advocacy from various dental assisting communities.